A Practical Guide to Counterfactual Estimators for Causal Inference with Time-Series Cross-Sectional Data: Diagnostics

 We now extend the placebo test to testing (1) whether a pretrend exists, especially when it takes place a few periods before the treatment starts and cannot be detected by the placebo test; and (2) whether the treatment has carryover effects.

 \paragraph{A test for no pretrend.} When a potential time-varying confounder is cyclical or does not present itself right before the treatment's onset, the placebo test may not be able to pick it up.
 Under this circumstance, we need a more global test for no pretrend.
-A natural approach is to jointly test a set of null hypotheses that the average of residuals for any pretreatment period is zero, i.e., $ATT_{s} = 0$ for all $s\leq 0$ using an $F$ test (see SI for details).
+A natural approach is to jointly test a set of null hypotheses that the average of residuals for any pretreatment period is zero, i.e., $ATT_{s} = 0$ for all $s\leq 0$ using an $F$ test (see SI Section A.3, pp. 4--5, for details).
 However, because the test for no pretrend is also a test for equivalence, we develop an equivalence test with the following null:

 in which $[-\theta_{2}, \theta_1]$ is the equivalence range.
 In other words, the null is considered rejected (hence, equivalence holds) only when the tests for all pretreatment periods generate significant results.
-This is clearly a conservative standard, as we are simultaneously testing multiple hypotheses; as a result, the Type-I error will be smaller than the test size (e.g., 0.05).\footnote{In SI, we present an alternative approach: an equivalence $F$ test, which addresses the multiple testing issue.
-However, its main drawback is that researchers cannot easily link the equivalence range with a substantive effect size.
-Because the goal of an equivalence test is to control the Type-I error, multiple testing, which makes the test more conservative, is not a major concern.
+This is clearly a conservative standard, as we are simultaneously testing multiple hypotheses; as a result, the Type-I error will be smaller than the test size (e.g., 0.05).\footnote{Because the goal of an equivalence test is to control the Type-I error, multiple testing, which makes the test more conservative, is not a major concern.
 See \citet{Hartman2020-jb} (footnote 11) for a discussion.} The equivalence approach has an additional advantage over the $F$ test in that when the sample size is large, a small confounder (or a few outliers) that only contributes to a neglectable amount of bias in the causal estimates will almost always cause rejection of the null hypothesis of joint zero means using the $F$ test.
 The equivalence test avoids this problem.